Sup3Legacy/FerrOS/report/report.md

 ### What scheduling schema is implemented?

 We opted for a lottery-based scheduler that is able to implement priories.
 The process are divided in several groups, one for each priority, and the scheduler randomly selects a priority.
-We have chosen 8 priorities, so the scheduler pick a random byte (*hopefully* selected uniformly), and the most significant non null byte gives the priority that should be ran (it means that priority $p$ has twice more chances of being ran than priority $p+1$).
+We have chosen 8 priorities, so the scheduler pick a random byte (*hopefully* selected uniformly), and the most significant non null bit gives the priority that should be ran (it means that priority $p$ has twice more chances of being ran than priority $p+1$).
 The choice among a same priority is simply a round-robin.
 If however, the selected priority $p$ is empty, then it is upgraded to run the priority $p-1$, and so on.
 A problem would arise if there was no process having a priority $\le p$, but it suffices to put a dummy process that does nothing but give the control back to the scheduler at priority $0$ to solve this issue.

 ### Why this choice?

 One of the main reasons is that it is a straightforward scheduling algorithm.
 It mostly consists of a 8-bit pseudo-random number generator, and a little boiler plate to link everything together.
-However, it still allows to implement an abstraction of the scheduling, so it is easy to change the algorithm in the future if need be.
-What's more, it also allowed us to use the clock interruptions, and get a better grasp on how process scheduling and, in particular, context switch, worked.
+However, it still allows to implement an abstraction of the scheduling, so it is easy to change the algorithm in the future if needed.
+What's more, it also allowed us to use the clock interruptions and get a better grasp on how process scheduling and, in particular, context switch, worked.

+## Virtual File system

+The VFS is kind of the central piece of our kernel.
+It’s an energy field created by all living user-programs.
+It surrounds them and penetrates them.
+It binds the OS together.

+Like in a real UNIX-like kernel, every device, be it hardware or software, can be accessed by an user-program through the abstract high-level interface of the VFS.